wix-incubator/npm-republish/README.md

 })();
 ```

-You can even republish ona different package name:
+You can even republish on a different package name:

 ```javascript 1.8
 const { republishPackage } = require('@wix/npm-republish');